paranoidmonoid/conference-talk-proposals/serialization-compiler-plugin.md

 ## Abstract

+Migrating from Jackson to kotlinx.serialization may be quite a challenge due to differences in approaches.
+One of them is not having a global naming strategy.
+But we solve this?
+Sure, we can with Arrow Meta.

 Arrow Meta is a functional companion to Kotlin's compiler.
 This library opens a way to write compiler plugins, linters and other source transformations.

-Kotlin Serialization is a cross-platform and multi-format framework for data serialization.
-In this talk, learn how to extend the functionality on Kotlin environment.
-We are going to cover the following:
+In this talk, we are going to cover the following:

 * Setup a multi module project for compiler plugin development with gradle
 * Overview of Arrow Meta features
 * Use case: Adding a global naming strategy to Kotlin Serialization

-The idea of this talk is based on a real story of migrating to kotlinx.serialization and controversy of global naming strategy itself.
-Let's accept the challenge and add more to our favorite language.